grommet/grommet/src/js/components/Accordion/README.md

 **onActive**

-Function that will be called with the active panel index when the currently active accordion changes.
+Function that will be called when the active index changes.
+It will always send an array with currently active panel indexes.

 ```
 function